-Preformed metal crowns (also known as SSCs) are prefabricated metal crown forms that are adapted to individual teeth and cemented with a biocompatible luting agent.
-Preformed metal crowns have been indicated for the restoration of primary and permanent teeth with extensive caries, cervical decalcification, and/or developmental defects (eg, hypoplasia, hypocalcification), when failure of other available restorative materials is likely (eg, interproximal caries extending beyond line angles, patients with bruxism), following pulpotomy or pulpectomy, for restoring a primary tooth that is to be used as an abutment for a space maintainer, for the intermediate restoration of fractured teeth, for definitive restorative treatment for high caries-risk children, and used more frequently in patients whose treatment is performed under sedation or general anesthesia.115
+Preformed metal crowns also known as SSCs are prefabricated crown forms that are adapted to individual teeth and cemented with a biocompatible luting agent.
+Preformed metal crowns have been indicated for the restoration of primary and permanent teeth with extensive caries, cervical decalcification, and/or developmental defects (e.g., hypoplasia, hypocalcification), when failure of other available restorative materials is likely (e.g., interproximal caries extending beyond line angles, patients with bruxism), following pulpotomy or pulpectomy, for restoring a primary tooth that is to be used as an abutment for a space maintainer, for the intermediate restoration of fractured teeth, and for definitive restorative treatment for high caries-risk children.
+They are used more frequently in patients whose treatment is performed under sedation or general anesthesia.97-99

-There are very few prospective randomized clinical trials comparing outcomes for preformed metal crowns to intracoronal restorations.116,117 A Cochrane review and two systematic reviews conclude that the majority of clinical evidence for the use of preformed metal crowns has come from nonrandomized and retrospective studies.13,118-120 However, this evidence suggests that preformed metal crowns showed greater longevity than amalgam restorations,13 despite possible study bias of placing SSCs on teeth more damaged by caries.118,119,121 Five studies which retrospectively compared Class II amalgam to preformed metal crowns showed an average five year failure rate of 26 percent for amalgam and seven percent for preformed metal crowns.98
+There are very few prospective RCTs comparing outcomes for preformed metal crowns to intra-coronal restorations.100,101 A Cochrane review and two systematic reviews conclude that the majority of clinical evidence for the use of preformed metal crowns has come from nonrandomized and retrospective studies.16,97-99 However, this evidence suggests that preformed metal crowns showed greater longevity than amalgam restorations,16 despite possible study bias of placing SSCs on teeth more damaged by caries.98,99,102 Five studies which retrospectively compared Class II amalgam to preformed metal crowns showed an average five year failure rate of 26 percent for amalgam and seven percent for preformed metal crowns.98

-A two-year randomized control trial regarding restoration of primary teeth that had undergone a pulpotomy procedure found a non-significant difference in survival rate for teeth restored with preformed metal crowns (95 percent) versus resin modified glass ionomer/composite restoration (92.5 percent).116 In another prospective study, significantly less restoration failure and improved calcium hydroxide pulpotomy success was found with preformed metal crowns (79.7 percent) versus amalgam restorations (60 percent) after one year.122 However, a systematic review did not show strong evidence that preformed metal crowns were superior over other restorations for pulpotomized teeth.123
+A two-year RCT regarding restoration of primary teeth that had undergone a pulpotomy procedure found a non-significant difference in survival rate for teeth restored with preformed metal crowns (95 percent) versus resin modified glass ionomer/composite restoration (92.5 percent).100 In another prospective study, significantly fewer restoration failures and improved calcium hydroxide pulpotomy success were found with preformed metal crowns (79.7 percent) versus amalgam restorations (60 percent) after one year.103 However, a systematic review did not show strong evidence that preformed metal crowns were superior over other restorations for pulpo-tomized teeth.104

-With regards to gingival health adjacent to preformed metal crowns, a one year randomized controlled trial showed no difference in gingival inflammation between preformed metal crowns and composite restorations after pulpotomy.118 Yet, a two year randomized clinical study showed more gingival bleeding for preformed metal crowns vs. composite/glass ionomer restorations.116 Inadequately contoured crown and residues of set cement remaining in contact with the gingival sulcus aresuggested as reasons for gingivitis associated with preformed metal crowns, and a preventive regime including oral hygiene instruction is recommended to be incorporated into the treatment plan.119
+With regards to gingival health adjacent to preformed metal crowns, a one year RCT showed no difference in gingival inflammation between preformed metal crowns and composite restorations after pulpotomy.99 Yet, a two year randomized clinical study showed more gingival bleeding for preformed metal crowns vs. composite/glass ionomer restorations.100 Inadequately contoured crown and residues of set cement remaining in contact with the gingival sulcus aresuggested as reasons for gingivitis associated with preformed metal crowns, and a preventive regime including oral hygiene instruction is recommended to be incorporated into the treatment plan.98

-There is one randomized control trial on preformed metal crowns versus cast crowns placed on permanent teeth,124 and this report found no difference between the two restoration types for quality and longevity after 24 months.
+There is one RCT on preformed metal crowns versus cast crowns placed on permanent teeth,105 and this report found no difference between the two restoration types for quality and longevity after 24 months.
 The remaining evidence is case reports and expert opinion concerning indications for use of preformed metal crowns on permanent molars.
-The indications include teeth with severe genetic/developmental defects, grossly carious teeth, traumatized teeth, along with tooth developmental stage or financial considerations that require semi-permanent restoration instead of a permanent cast restoration.120,121,124 The main reasons for preformed metal crown failure reportedly are crown loss13,122,125 and perforation.125
+The indications include teeth with severe genetic/developmental defects, grossly carious teeth, and traumatized teeth, along with tooth developmental stage or financial considerations that require semi-permanent restoration instead of a permanent cast restoration.97,102,105 The main reasons for preformed metal crown failure reportedly are crown loss16,103,106 and perforation106.

-One method of providing preformed metal crowns is known as HT.107 This method calls for cementation of a SSC over a caries-affected primary molar without local anesthetic, caries removal or tooth preparation.
+One method of providing preformed metal crowns is known as HT.107 This method calls for cementation of a SSC over a caries-affected primary molar without local anesthetic, caries removal, or tooth preparation.
 It is a less invasive caries management procedure for treating carious primary teeth and involves the concept of caries control by managing the activity of the biofilm.108 This technique was developed for use when delivery of ideal treatment was not feasible.
-Using the HT may reduce discomfort from local anesthetic and caries removal at the time of treatment compared to fillings,107 but it may add the discomfort of placement of separator bands prior to the SSC, as well as the pain from biting the crown into place.109 The HT has gained some popularity in the United Kingdom (UK),107 primarily from use by general dentists (who provide the majority of care for young children).110 All prospective investigations on the effectiveness of HT have been by general dentists in UK who provide care for the majority of young children.
-Traditional use of SSC’s to restore caries in primary teeth has not been a popular or a frequently used technique in the UK, in spite of the existence of guidelines and policy statements from the British Society of Paediatric Dentistry that SSC’s are the restoration of choice for primary molars with multisurface lesions or extensive caries, or when pulp treatment has been performed.127-130
+Using the HT may reduce discomfort from local anesthetic and caries removal at the time of treatment compared to fillings,107 but it may add the discomfort of placement of separator bands prior to the SSC, as well as the pain from biting the crown into place.109 The HT has gained some popularity in the United Kingdom (UK),107 primarily from use by general dentists (who provide the majority of care for young children).110 All prospective investigations on the effectiveness of HT have been by general dentists in UK, and comparison groups include restorative treatment as traditionally provided in those settings, where traditional use of SSCs to restore caries in primary teeth has not been a popular or a frequently used technique.111-114 This is in spite of the existence of guidelines and policy statements from the British Society of Paediatric Dentistry that SSCs are the restoration of choice for primary molars with multi-surface lesions or extensive caries or when pulp treatment has been performed.115,116

-Results of a 2003 repeat questionnaire of general dentists showed that the use of amalgam had declined with an increase in the use of glass ionomer cement (GIC) and very little change in the use of SSC’s.127 Placement of GIC restorations or observation without treatment was the management approach of choice, and the use of local anesthesia to provide dental care to children was infrequent.112 Given the differences in treatment approaches in health care settings and system between countries, the HT has not been widely adopted in the U.S., and it usually is limited to individual situations where proven methods of caries management cannot be used.117 Studies that compare this technique to traditionally placed SSCs using radiographic assessment and caries removal are needed.132
+Results of a 2003 repeat questionnaire of general dentists in the UK showed that the use of amalgam had declined with an increase in the use of GIC and very little change in the use of SSCs.111 Placement of GIC restorations or observation without treatment was the management approach of choice, and the use of local anesthesia to provide dental care to children was infrequent.112 Given the differences in treatment approaches in health care settings and system between countries, the HT has not been widely adopted in the U.S., and it usually is limited to individual situations where proven methods of caries management cannot be used.117 Studies that compare this technique to traditionally placed preformed metal crowns using radiographic assessment and caries removal are needed.117

 1. There is evidence from retrospective studies showing greater longevity of preformed metal crown restorations compared to amalgam or resin-based restorations for the treatment of caries lesions in primary teeth.
 Therefore, use of SSCs is supported on high-risk children with large or multi-surface cavitated or non-cavitated lesions on primary molars, especially when children require advanced behavioral guidance techniques126 including general anesthesia for the provision of restorative dental care.

-- There is evidence from case reports and one randomized controlled trial supporting the use of preformed metal crowns in permanent teeth as a semi-permanent restoration for the treatment of severe enamel defects or grossly carious teeth.
+2. There is evidence from case reports and one RCT sup-porting the use of preformed metal crowns in permanent teeth as a semi-permanent restoration for the treatment of severe enamel defects or grossly carious teeth.

 Anterior esthetic restorations in primary teeth